DanielaGilQ/Decision_Support_Analysis./README.md

-# Decision_Support_Analysis.
+# Evidence 2- Integrative blog
-I enjoyed the class and was able to learn new applicable things that I'm sure will be usefull in the future.
-Although it was a challenging class, I'm thankfulll thant thhe professor was always willing to help us in anything we needed.
+I've always been interested in programming, and I'm even considering studying Business Intelligence, so I was really happy to learn about different ways and areas in which we can apply programming to help support our decision making process.
+In general, this class helped me identify how we can use technology in our advantage, and helped me become more analitical.
+Even though because of the nature of the topics sometimes it was a challenging class, I'm thankfull that the professor was always willing to help us in anything we needed.
+Overall I really enjoyed the class and was able to learn new applicable things that I'm sure will be usefull in the future.